 - Malaproper: Tends to mix up complicated words.
 He seems to have inherited this trait from his mother.

-- Misfit Mobilization Moment / Rousing Speech: When it looks like the gangs about give up on the adventure, he gives a pretty compelling speech about seizing the opportunity to do something great.
+- Rousing Speech: When it looks like the gang's about to give up on the adventure, he gives a pretty compelling speech about seizing the opportunity to do something great.

 - Rube Goldberg Device: Mikey has one of these at his house.
 It's used as a gate opener.

-- Saving The Goon Docks: Believes wholeheartedly that they can find the treasure and save their homes.
+- Saving the Orphanage: Believes wholeheartedly that they can find the treasure and save their homes.

 Clark "Mouth" Devereaux

-Talkative and abrasive Mouth very much lives up to his name.
+Talkative and abrasive Mouth very much lives up to his nickname.